ababaian/VIRUSxDISCVRY/virus/Antagonascensor_sororminor_and_sorormajor.md

-# {Q1A Paper Title}

-Two to Tandem Repeat: A pair of novel mitoviruses with high RNA sequence homology but divergent RNA-dependent RNA polymerase products.
+# Two to Tandem Repeat: A pair of novel mitoviruses with high RNA sequence homology but divergent RNA-dependent RNA polymerase products.

 written by: [Owen Lo](https://github.com/wenloow)

 [YouTube/Video Link to your presentation video](https://videolink.goes.here)

-### {Q1B Virus Name}

-Antagnascensor sororminor and Antagnascensor sorormajor
+### Antagonascensor sororminor and Antagonascensor sorormajor

-Antagnascensor comes from antagonist and ascensor, meaning rider, because these viruses reside in fungi that are antagonistic to other fungi.
+Antagonascensor comes from antagonist and ascensor, meaning rider, because these viruses reside in fungi that are antagonistic to other fungi.
 Soror means sister, and indicates the close relation of the two species.
 Sororminor is named thusly for its small RdRp and its putative younger age, and sorormajor is named thusly for its larger RdRp and its likely ancestral relation to sororminor.

 ## Abstract

 Mitoviruses are mitochondria-replicating viruses, known to infect fungi, plants and invertebrates, with some of the simplest RNA genomes in nature [Tatsuhiro et al. 2023].
 They consist of a strand of positive-sense RNA with a single open reading frame encoding an RNA-dependent RNA polymerase.
 The mitochondrial location of mitoviruses in the cell poses a challenge for characterization [Shahi et al. 2020], but modern tools enabling rapid metatranscriptome sequencing and analysis provide valuable new approaches to mitovirus discovery.
 Despite this, mitoviral diversity is largely unexplored.
-Here I present two putative novel mitoviruses, Antagnascensor sororminor, a mitovirus producing the shortest sequenced mitoviral RdRp to date, and Antagnascensor sorormajor, its close phylogenetic relation.
+Here I present two putative novel mitoviruses, Antagonascensor sororminor, a mitovirus producing the shortest sequenced mitoviral RdRp to date, and Antagonascensor sorormajor, its close phylogenetic relation.
 Through analysis of metatranscriptomic datasets using RdRp palmprint sequences, I identified A. sororminor and A. sorormajor as a pair of conserved sequences homologous to genomes of the family Mitoviridae.
 The A. sororminor and A. sorormajor sequences both include complete ORFs encoding mitoviral RdRps, and despite 95.0% coding sequence identity, their RdRps share only 55.4% amino acid sequence identity, demarcating them as separate species of mitovirus.
 The A. sororminor RdRp is 469 amino acids in length, 93 amino acids shorter than the shortest mitoviral RdRp that has heretofore been sequenced.
 The characteristics of A. sorormajor and A. sororminor exhibit how divergence can occur through just a few mutations in small RNA viruses, and demonstrate the capacity of the conserved domains of mitoviral RdRps to maintain function even in greatly truncated proteins.

 ## Results

-### Ecology subsection A...

-**Initial discovery of an enigmatic Mitoviral ecology**
+### Initial discovery of an enigmatic Mitoviral ecology

 The viral palmprint (sotu u247182) was identified in 14 NCBI SRA [Sayers et al. 2024] sequencing read datasets.
 12 of the runs do not share any BioProject identifiers amongst themselves.
 Briefly profiling the datasets: